FINANCIAL INCLUSION AND DEVELOPMENT

 • Credit flow to priority sectors: Macro policy formulation to strengthen credit flow to the priority sectors.
 Ensuring priority sector lending becomes a tool for banks for capturing untapped business opportunities among the financially excluded sections of society.

-• Credit flow to MSME: Formulating policies to enable optimal flow of credit to the MSME sector and address stress in the accounts of MSMEs
+• Credit flow to MSME: Formulating policies to enable optimal flow of credit to the MSME sector, address stress in the accounts of MSMEs and undertake targeted capacity building.

 • Credit Delivery to SHGs, SC/ST community and Minority Communities: To enhance flow of credit to individuals, Self Help Groups, persons belonging to SC/ST category and Minority Communities through select Government Sponsored Schemes.

-• Credit flow to agriculture and allied activities: Providing broad guidelines to enable (i) ease of access to finance by farmers and (ii) financial assistance to farmers affected by natural calamities.
+• Credit flow to agriculture and allied activities: (i) Providing broad guidelines to enable ease of access to finance by farmers and (ii) Monitoring of relief measures to borrowers in areas affected by natural calamities.

-• Institutions: Strengthening institutional arrangements, such as, State Level Bankers Committees (SLBCs), Lead bank scheme, etc., to facilitate achievement of above objectives.
+• Institutions: Strengthening institutional arrangements under Lead Bank Scheme, such as, State Level Bankers’ Committees (SLBCs), District Consultative Committees (DCCs), District Level Review Committees (DLRCs), and, Block Level Bankers’ Committees (BLBCs), to facilitate achievement of above objectives.

 Our Approach